 There is a wide variety to vegetarian and non-vegetarian dishes to savor; pick from pork tossed in bell peppers and greens, freshly-cut and smoked banana-flower, Jadoh – a meat and rice based delight), and Tungrymbai – a sumptuous mesh of fermented soybeans, bamboo leaves, and local spices.

-If the above attractions motivate you to take a trip to the cleanest village in Asia, here is the what you need to know about how to reach and the best time to visit Mawlynnong in Meghalaya.
+If the above attractions motivate you to take a trip to the cleanest village in Asia, here is the what you need to know about how to reach and the Places to stay in Mawlynnong.

 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!